shilab/science_saturday/Demo.md

 We will be using the command line to perform much of the analysis.
 If you are using a Mac, go to the finder and search for "Terminal".
 This is your command line, and you'll use it to type in all the commands below.
 If you are using Windows go to [this link](http://gooseberrycreative.com/cmder/), and follow the download directions.
 This will give you a command line similar to the one on a Mac or Linux computer.

-We will also need Python and R.
+We will also need Python and R. If you are on a Mac, Python should already be installed.
+If you are on Windows, you can go [here](http://continuum.io/downloads#all), and download an installation of Python.
+To download RStudio, which provides a nice interface for R, go [here](http://www.rstudio.com/), and follow the instructions.

 ##1) Make a folder for the data